-You can also set your own learning goals, such as understanding power dynamics, becoming more assertive, taking leadership, or deepening your compassion for others.
+You can also set your own learning goals, such as understanding power dynamics, taking a stand against oppression, stepping into leadership, or deepening your compassion for others.

 - Zoom is our primary environment for real-time sessions.
 If you are new to zoom, please read this “Super Easy” Guide to Zoom.